mina4gerges/Khedni-Maak/README.md

    2. <h3 name="backEndInstallation">Back end installation</h3>

         Our backend consists of three microservices: Users, Routes and Server.
-        The users microservice will consist of all the users actions: Signin, signup, list of users, generate authentication token… This is a spring microservice   connected to standalone MongoDB database and uses the new reactive spring boot technologies (Flux, Mono, Reactive Mongo, etc.. ) Also this service is registered with the Eureka Server.
+        The users microservice will consist of all the users actions: SignIn, signup, list of users, generate authentication token… This is a spring microservice   connected to standalone MongoDB database and uses the new reactive spring boot technologies (Flux, Mono, Reactive Mongo, etc. ) Also this service is registered with the Eureka Server.
         The routes microservice will allow the users to create, edit, add and delete routes.
 These routes will appear on the mobile app.
 This is a spring microservice connected to a standalone MySQL database. (not reactive).
-Also this service is registered with the Eureka Server.
+Also, this service is registered with the Eureka Server.
         The server microservice is an Eureka Server, which is an application that holds the information about all client-service applications.
 Every Micro service will register into the Eureka server and Eureka server knows all the client applications running on each port and IP address.
 Eureka Server is also known as Discovery Server.

         1. <h4 name="binstallation">Backend Installation</h4>